fulldotdev/starter/src/content/pages/blog/example-post2.md

   title: Customizing Your Fulldev UI Components
   description: Learn how to override and customize Fulldev UI components in your project.

-tagline: "2024-05-22"
 heading: Customizing Your Fulldev UI Components
-text: Discover how to tailor Fulldev UI components to fit your project's unique needs.
+description: Discover how to tailor Fulldev UI components to fit your project's unique needs.
 ---

 ## Making Fulldev UI Your Own